How To Calculate Pool Pump Run Time

 Let’s do some math!

-Now that we have gallons per minute (GPM) and pool volume, we can calculate the run time.
+Now that we know the flow rating and pool volume, we can calculate the pool pump run time.
 The math is simple.
 For this example, let's say you have a 20,000 gallon pool and the pool pump has a GPM rating of 40.
-Grab that calculator and just “sub-in” your measurements for these:
+Grab your calculator to figure this out:

 40 (GPM) X 60 (minutes per hour) = 2400 gallons per hour